San Bernardino Services

 Provisional Director

-A Provisional Director in San Bernardino may be appointed when corporate governance is at a deadlock.
-FedReceiver provides impartial leadership to restore board functionality, oversee management decisions, and facilitate shareholder alignment under court supervision.
+A Provisional Director in San Bernardino may be appointed to resolve governance deadlocks in closely held corporations.
+FedReceiver provides impartial leadership to guide decision-making, restore governance functionality, and align shareholder interests.

 -